Skip to main content

 • Participate in school-sponsored clubs or organizations

-• Receive routine counseling or health services on campus (accept in emergencies).
+• Receive routine counseling or health services on campus (except in emergencies).